Be a Pastor: Education Requirements and Career Information

 Learn how to become a pastor.
 Research the education and career requirements, training information and experience required for starting a career as a pastor.

-Do I Want to Be a Pastor?
+Should I Become a Pastor?

 Step 1: Earn a Bachelor's Degree

-- Be active in campus ministry.
+Be active in campus ministry.
 Colleges and universities may feature a campus ministry where students can worship and express their faith.
 Leading Bible study groups or helping within the community may be beneficial both spiritually and for graduate programs.

-Step 2: Complete a Master's Degree Program
+Step 3: Complete a Master's Degree Program

 After the completion of a bachelor's degree, pastoral students typically begin their graduate coursework at a seminary or School of Divinity.
 Aspiring pastors may follow a degree plan for a Master of Divinity (M.Div.), but other options may be available.
-The M.Div. program lasts 3-4 years depending on the amount of courses taken each semester.
+The M.Div. program lasts 3 to 4 years depending on the amount of courses taken each semester.
 Courses are strictly focused on religious practices, Bible study and congregational leadership.

 While all pastors study the Christian faith, additional courses based on the denomination of study may be offered.
 Most seminaries offer an apprenticeship-like program included in the master's program that allows pastoral students to observe and practice their developing skills with an ordained pastor.

-- Look for senior pastor opportunities.
 Depending on pastors' goals or the needs of a denomination, pastors may spend only a short time serving one congregation or serve one for many years.
 Typically, pastors are notified of job openings through postings from the denominational governing organization.